jsonkuan/learnGit/README.md

 DIFF			   | What does it do?
 -------------              | ----------------
-git diff 		   | Shows changes made in your current working directory git diff --cached     	   | Shows difference between git diff --staged	   | Shows difference between
+git diff 		   | Shows changes made in your current working directory git diff --cached     	   | Shows difference between index and most recent commit git diff --staged	   | Shows difference between